Reassessments

 Relevant academic regulations:

-• section 30 for undergraduate modular programmes, paragraph 30.7 onwards
+• section 30 Student Progression and Completion (modular undergraduate), paragraph 30.7 onwards

 How results are agreed